-Given the distinctiveness of the Complainant's trademarks and reputation, it should be inferred that the Respondent has registered the domain name with full knowledge of the Complainant's trademark.
+The trademark is also a famous mark and the Respondent must have known of it and of the Complainant when it registered the domain name.
+Accordingly, it must be inferred that the Respondent registered the domain name with full knowledge of the Complainant's trademark and therefore in bad faith.